 The term ‘woke’ has taken over social media in recent years.
 It seems like every day, some Twitter user is getting criticized for not being ‘woke enough’ or for being a fake ‘woke’ activist.
 However, while everyone is throwing the term around, how many people can actually tell you what it means?

 Fortunately, we’re here to help clear the air.
 Today, we’ll take a look at the history of the term woke to help you find out the answer to what is woke culture.
+In addition, if you need to be more acknowledged with woke culture and history you can get a history homework help at Domyhomework123 to be glad with the result and getting more detailed information from professional writers.

 Where Does the Word ‘Woke’ Come From?